In this article:

 Luis Piñeiro, an independent defense analyst based in Buenos Aires, said that although it’s a “good idea” to buy refurbished CH-46s, “It looks unlikely that the current administration led by President Alberto Fernández, which is in its very last months in office, will manage to finalize it.
 [This] will be in the hands of the next government, to be elected on Oct.
 22.”

-The US Navy ordered another tandem-rotor design, the HRB (later designated CH-46) Sea Knight, featuring a rear cargo-loading ramp, a top speed of 166 M.P.H., and the ability to carry 4,000 lb. of cargo or 22 combat-equipped troops.
+In 1962 the US Navy ordered a tandem-rotor design, the HRB (later designated CH-46) Sea Knight, featuring a rear cargo-loading ramp, a top speed of 166 M.P.H., and the ability to carry 4,000 lb. of cargo or 22 combat-equipped troops.

 The CH-46D version of the Sea Knight, the helicopter affectionately known as the “Phrog” became a mainstay of the Vietnam War.